AI Log Analyzer Deep Dive

 The AI-powered Investigation View introduces a powerful capability for automated, large-scale log analysis.
 Unlike other LLM features that operate on-demand on a small selection of events, the Log Analyzer is designed to process all active timelines in a sketch, which can involve millions of events.
 This requirement necessitates a robust, asynchronous, and streaming-native architecture.

-This guide provides a technical deep dive into the components that power this feature and outlines the API contract required to connect your own compatible log reasoning agent.
+This guide provides a technical deep dive into the components that power this feature and outlines the API contract required to connect your own compatible log analysis capability.

 Architectural Overview: A Hybrid Approach